 Rates by credit score

-Your credit history is commonly reviewed by carriers in most states when you apply for insurance, and State Farm and USAA are no different.
+Your credit score is commonly reviewed by carriers in most states when you apply for insurance, and State Farm and USAA are no different.
 Having a higher credit score typically reflects lower premiums.
 One caveat to this is if you live in California, Hawaii or Massachusetts, where the use of credit as a rating factor is banned.
 Michigan bans the use of your actual credit score but does allow companies to rate based on factors that make up your credit score.
 Our research reveals that USAA generally has lower rates for all credit tiers when compared to State Farm.

 |Car insurance company||Poor||Average||Good||Excellent|